AdobeDocs/experience-platform.en/help/landing/glossary.md

 **Console**: In [!DNL Query Service], the console provides information on the status and operation of a Query.
 The console displays the connection status to [!DNL Query Service], query operations being executed, and any error messages that result from those queries.

-**Contract data "C" labels**: Contract `C` labels are used to categorize data that has contractual obligations or is related to a customer's data governance policies.
+**Contract "C" labels**: Contract ("C") data usage labels are used to categorize data that has contractual obligations or is related to a customer's data governance policies.

-**C1 contract label**: A `C1` contract data usage label specifies data can only be exported from Adobe Experience Cloud in an aggregated form without including individual or device identifiers.
+**C1 contract label**: A "C1" contract data usage label specifies data can only be exported from Adobe Experience Cloud in an aggregated form without including individual or device identifiers.
 For example, data that originated from social networks.

-**C2 contract label**: A `C2` contract data usage label specifies data that cannot be exported to a third-party.
+**C2 contract label**: A "C2" contract data usage label specifies data that cannot be exported to a third-party.
 Some data providers have terms in their contracts that prohibit the export of data from where it was originally collected.
 For example, social networks contracts often restrict the transfer of data you receive from them.
 C2 is more restrictive than C1, which only requires aggregation and anonymous data.

-**C3 contract label**: A `C3` contract data usage label specifies data that cannot be combined or otherwise used with directly identifiable information.
+**C3 contract label**: A "C3" contract data usage label specifies data that cannot be combined or otherwise used with directly identifiable information.
 Some data providers have terms in their contracts that prohibit the combination or use of that data with directly identifiable information.
 For example, contracts for data sourced from ad networks, ad servers, and third-party data providers often include specific contractual prohibitions on the use of directly identifiable data.

-**C4 contract label**: A `C4` contract data usage label specifies data cannot be used for targeting any ads or content, either on-site or cross-site.
+**C4 contract label**: A "C4" contract data usage label specifies data cannot be used for targeting any ads or content, either on-site or cross-site.
 C4 is the most restrictive label as it encompasses C5, C6, and C7 labels.

-**C5 contract label**: A `C5` contract data usage label specifies data cannot be used for interest-based, cross-site targeting of content or ads.
+**C5 contract label**: A "C5" contract data usage label specifies data cannot be used for cross-site targeting of interest-based content or ads.
 Interest-based targeting, or personalization, occurs if the following three conditions are met:  The data collected on-site is used to make inferences about a user's interest, is used in another context, such as on another site or app and is used to select which content or ads are served based on those inferences.

-**C6 contract label**: A `C6` contract data usage label specifies data cannot be used for on-site ad targeting.
+**C6 contract label**: A "C6" contract data usage label specifies data cannot be used for on-site ad targeting.
 Data cannot be used for on-site ad targeting, including the selection and delivery of advertisements on your organization’s websites or apps or to measure the delivery and effectiveness of such advertisements.
 This includes using previously collected on-site data about the users’ interest to select ads, process data about what advertisements were shown, when and where they were shown, and whether the users took any action related to the advertisement, such as selecting an ad or making a purchase.

-**C7 contract label**: A `C7` contract data usage label specifies data cannot be used for on-site targeting of content.
+**C7 contract label**: A "C7" contract data usage label specifies data cannot be used for on-site targeting of content.
 Data cannot be used for on-site content targeting, including the selection and delivery of content on your organization’s websites or apps or to measure the delivery and effectiveness of such content.
 This includes previously collected information about users’ interest to select content, processing data about what content was shown, how often or how long it was shown, when and where it was shown, and whether the uses took any actions related to the content, including for example selecting content.

-**C8 contract label**: A `C8` contract data usage label specifies data cannot be used for measurement of your organization’s websites or apps.
+**C8 contract label**: A "C8" contract data usage label specifies data cannot be used for measurement of your organization’s websites or apps.
 Data cannot be used to measure, understand, and report on users’ usage of your organization’s sites or apps.
 This does not include interest-based targeting, which is the collection of information about your use of this service to subsequently personalize content and/or advertising in other contexts.

-**C9 contract label**: A `C9` contract data usage label specifies data cannot be used in Data Science workflows.
+**C9 contract label**: A "C9" contract data usage label specifies data cannot be used in Data Science workflows.
 Some contracts include explicit prohibitions on data used for data science.
 Sometimes these are phrased in terms that prohibit the use of data for artificial intelligence (AI), machine-learning (ML), or modeling.

-**C10 contract label**: A `C10` contract data usage label specifies data data cannot be used for stitched identity activation.
+**C10 contract label**: A "C10" contract data usage label specifies data data cannot be used for stitched identity activation.
 Some data usage policies restrict the use of stitched identity data for personalization.
 The C10 label is automatically applied to segments if their merge policies use the "private graph" option.

-**Created Date column**: Selecting a `Created Date` column is an option when specifying third-party data via a connection.
-When the append save strategy is selected and the dataset contains a multiple dates related schema, the user must choose from the available date/time schema to specify a `Created Date` key column. `Created Date` option is not available when the overwrite save strategy is selected.
+**Created Date column**: Selecting a Created Date column is an option when specifying third-party data via a source connection.
+When the append save strategy is selected and the dataset schema contains a multiple date fields, you must choose from the available schema to specify a Created Date key column.
+The Created Date option is not available when the overwrite save strategy is selected.

-**Create Table as Select**: Create Table as Select is a SQL command which, when executed as a part of a complete and valid SQL query, will instruct the [!DNL Query Service] to persist the results of the query in a dataset on the Data Lake.
-Options include: Create New, Overwrite all Previous, and Append to Previous.
+**Create Table as Select**: Create Table as Select (CTAS) is a SQL command which, when executed as a part of a complete and valid SQL query, will instruct [!DNL Query Service] to persist the results of the query in a dataset.
+Available options include Create New, Overwrite all Previous, and Append to Previous.

 **Cross-site data**: Cross-site data is the combination of data from several sites, including a combination of on-site data and off-site data or a combination of data from several off-site sources.

-**Cross-site targeting marketing action**: Uses data for cross-site ad targeting.
+**Cross-site targeting marketing action**: A marketing action that uses data for cross-site ad targeting.
 The combination of data from several sites, including a combination of on-site data and off-site data or a combination of data from several off-site sources, is referred to as cross-site data.
-Cross-site data is typically collected and processed to make inferences about users' interests.
+Cross-site data is typically collected and processed to make inferences about customers' interests.

-**Custom identity namespace**: Custom identity namespaces are customer created identifiers used to represent identities for a specific organization or business case.
+**Custom identity namespace**: Custom identity namespaces are can be created by your organization to represent identities for a specific organization or business case.

-**Custom labels**: Custom data governance labels enable users to create and apply specific labels to data fields that meet specific business needs.
+**Custom labels**: Custom data usage labels allow you to create and apply specific labels to data fields that meet specific business needs.

-**Customer AI**: Customer AI is an Adobe Sensei Service that enriches customer profiles with AI-based propensities and empowers customer segmentation and targeting efforts.
+**Customer AI**: Customer AI is an Intelligent Service powered by Adobe Sensei that enriches customer profiles with AI-based propensities and empowers customer segmentation and targeting efforts.

 [Back to top](#adobe-experience-platform-glossary)

 ## D

-**Data dictionary**: In [!DNL Adobe Experience Platform Launch], a data dictionary is a set of data elements defined within a property.
+**Data dictionary**: In [!DNL Adobe Experience Platform Launch], a data dictionary (also known as a data map) is a set of data elements defined within a property.

 **Data element**: In [!DNL Adobe Experience Platform Launch], a data element is a pointer used within rules and extensions to point to a specific piece of data that exists on the client device.

 **Data layer**: In [!DNL Adobe Experience Platform Launch], a data layer is a data structure that exists on the client device that contains metadata about the context in which a page or screen is viewed.

-**Data mapping**: Data mapping is the process of mapping source data fields to destination related target fields.

-**Data governance**: Data governance encompasses the strategies and technologies used to ensure data is in compliance with regulations and organization policies with respect to data usage.
+**Data governance**: Data governance encompasses the strategies and technologies used to ensure data is in compliance with regulations and organizational policies with respect to data usage.

 **Data integration partners**: Data integration partners simplify and automate the loading and transformation of massive volumes of data from over 200 sources to [!DNL Experience Platform] without writing code.

 **Dataset labels**: Data usage labels can be added to datasets.
 All fields within that dataset will inherit the dataset's labels.

-**Data Science Workspace**: [!DNL Data Science Workspace] within [!DNL Experience Platform] enables customers to create machine learning models utilizing data across [!DNL Experience Platform] and Adobe applications to generate intelligent insights and predictions to weave delightful end-user digital experiences.
+**Data Science Workspace**: [!DNL Data Science Workspace] within [!DNL Experience Platform] enables customers to create machine-learning models utilizing data across [!DNL Platform] and Adobe applications to generate intelligent insights and predictions, weaving delightful end-user digital experiences as a result.

 **Data source**: A data source is a user designated origin of data.
 Examples of a data source are a mobile app, profile and/or experience events, website profile events or a CRM.

 **Data steward**: A data steward is the person responsible for the management, oversight, and enforcement of an organization's data assets.
-A data steward also ensures data governance policies are safeguarded and maintained to be compliant with government regulations and organization policies.
+A data steward also ensures data governance policies are safeguarded and maintained to be compliant with government regulations and organizational policies.

 **Data stream**: A data stream is a set or collection of messages which share the same schema and are sent by the same source.

-**Data type**: Data type is a reusable object with properties in a hierarchical representation.
+**Data type**: A data type is a reusable XDM resource that defines an object-type field with properties in a hierarchical representation.

-**Data usage labels**: Data usage labels provide users the ability to categorize data that reflects privacy-related considerations and contractual conditions to be compliant with regulations and corporate policies.
+**Data usage labels**: Data usage labels allow you to categorize data that reflects privacy-related considerations and contractual conditions to be compliant with regulations and corporate policies.
 Data usage labels added to a dataset are inherited down or applied to all fields within that dataset.
 Data usage labels can also be applied directly to fields.

-**Dataflow**: In [!DNL Real-time Customer Data Platform], a dataflow is a virtual pipeline of data that flows into [!DNL Platform] from a source and out to destinations.
+**Dataflow**: A dataflow is a virtual pipeline of data that flows into [!DNL Platform] from a source and out to destinations.

 **Dataflow run**: A dataflow run is a dataflow that lands in Experience Platform based on a user specified schedule.

-**Dataset**: A dataset is a storage and management construct for a collection of data, typically a table, that contains schema (columns) and fields (rows).
+**Dataset**: A dataset is a storage and management construct for a collection of data, typically a table, that contains a schema (columns) and fields (rows).

 **Dataset ID**: An Adobe-generated identifier for an ingested dataset.

-**Dataset output**: Dataset output provides a mechanism for determining what the Create Table as Select option will be used for a particular [!DNL Query Service] run.
+**Dataset output**: Dataset output provides a mechanism for determining what the "Create Table as Select" option will be used for a particular [!DNL Query Service] run.

-**Delta column**: In [!DNL Real-time Customer Data Platform], delta column enables source data field selection for a timestamp for incremental ingestion
+**Delta column**: A delta column allows you to select a source data field to represent a timestamp for incremental ingestion.

-**Delta save strategy**: The `Delta save strategy` is an option for ingesting third-party data via a connection.
+**Delta save strategy**: The delta save strategy is an option for ingesting third-party data via a source connection.
 The option allows the user to specify that new or changed rows of source data are ingested to [!DNL Experience Platform].
 New rows are added to the end of the dataset and changed rows are updated in the dataset on [!DNL Experience Platform].

-**Destination**: In [!DNL Real-time Customer Data Platform] a destination is a general term for any endpoint, such as an Adobe application, advertising platform, cloud storage service, or marketing service, where an audience is activated and delivered.
+**Destination**: In a destination is a general term for any endpoint, such as an Adobe application, advertising platform, cloud storage service, or marketing service, where an audience is activated and delivered.

-**Destination category**: A destination category is a grouping of [!DNL Real-time Customer Data Platform] destinations that have similar characteristics.
+**Destination category**: A destination category is a grouping of destinations that have similar characteristics.

-**Destination catalog**: A destination catalog is a list of available destinations in the [!DNL Real-time Customer Data Platform].
+**Destination catalog**: A destination catalog is a list of available destinations in Experience Platform.

-**Direct call rules**: In [!DNL Adobe Experience Platform Launch], you can set up a direct call rule that executes when it is called directly from the page.
-If your page load or your action on your site is very simple, or if it is unique and can execute a specific set of instructions every time (set [!DNL eVar4] to X and trigger [!DNL event2] every time), then you can use a direct call rule.
-See [!DNL Launch] documentation regarding creating direct call rules.
+**Direct call rules**: In [!DNL Adobe Experience Platform Launch], a direct-call rule is a rule that executes when it is called directly from the page, bypassing event-detection and lookup systems.

-**Display name**: The display name is a user-friendly name of a field that is shown in the UI.
+**Display name**: In Experience Data Model (XDM), a display name is a user-friendly name for a field that is shown in the UI.

 [Back to top](#adobe-experience-platform-glossary)